 Experience and Background

-- Associate Professor and Student Success Coordinator, Lynchburg College, 2012-present
+- Associate Professor and Student Success Coordinator, University of Lynchburg, 2012-present

 - Associate Professor and Program Director, University of North Florida, 2007-2011

 - Associate Professor and Director of Clinical Education, University of North Florida, 2006-2009